 (v) The maturity or redemption of a Zero Coupon Bond; or

-(vi) Part-performance of the contract: Sometimes, possession of an immovable property is given in consideration of part-performance of a contract; or
+(vi) Part-performance of the contract: Sometimes, possession of the immovable property is given in consideration of part-performance of a contract; or

-(Vii) Lastly, there are certain types of transactions which have the effect of transferring or enabling the enjoyment of an immovable property.
-Even power of attorney transactions is covered.
+(Vii) Lastly, there are certain types of transactions that have the effect of transferring or enabling the enjoyment of the immovable property.
+Even the power of attorney transactions is covered.

 Explanation 2 to section 2(47) clarifies that ‘transfer’ includes and shall be deemed to have always included:

 1. Disposing of or parting with an asset or any interest therein, or